lawnjelly/godot-llightmap/README.md

 * In forward tracing you can scale the number of samples per light using the `indirect energy` light parameter.
 This is useful for directional lights which may need more samples.
 * Spotlights have position, direction and spot angle, and volume with scale.
 * When using spatial materials, the albedo texture will be found automatically.
 When using custom shaders, in order for LLightmap to find the texture colors for bouncing light, the uniform in the shader _must_ be called `texture_albedo`.
 Otherwise a plain white color will be used for bounces.
+* Directional lights must point at least slightly downward.
+This isn't ideal but allows more consistent lighting, and the use case is mainly skies.
+For side lights, or lighting from below, area lights via omnis are a better bet.